Listening is more important than talking.

 Do not confront the alleged offender.

-Do not inform the parent(s)/guardian.
-It may jeopardize the investigation or may put the child, young person, or vulnerable adult at risk.
+Refrain from informing the parent(s) or guardian(s), as it may jeopardize the investigation or endanger the child, young person, or vulnerable adult.

-If assistance is needed in reporting to the authorities, speak to the pastor, supervisor, or the Victim Assistance Coordinator at 314.470.1465.
+If you need assistance with reporting to the authorities, consult a pastor, supervisor, or the Victim Assistance Coordinator at 315.470.1465.
 However, you do not need permission to make a report.